renevanderark/dropwizard-rest-and-websocket-example/README.md

 # Dropwizard scaffold app

-This is a sample application illustrating the use of [Dropwizard](http://www.dropwizard.io) with some samples.
+This is a sample application illustrating the use of [Dropwizard](http://www.dropwizard.io) with some samples for REST and websockets.

 See the [live demo](https://desolate-hamlet-17428.herokuapp.com/) on heroku.